svgurlahosur/svgurlahosur.github.io/_posts/2022-02-18-linear-regression.md

   - mini-batch gradient
 ---

-This post provides an in detail discussion on the Linear Regression algorithm and its implementation from scratch using Python.
+This post provides an in-depth discussion of the Linear Regression algorithm and its implementation from scratch using Python.

 <!--more-->